About the Rutgers-UMDNJ Integration

 Rutgers SHRP - Doctor of Physical Therapy Program - Stratford

-NEW APPLICATIONS WILL BE ACCEPTED IN JULY 2014 FOR ADMISSION TO THE CLASS BEGINING MAY 2015.
+NEW APPLICATIONS ARE NOW NEING ACCEPTED FOR ADMISSION TO THE CLASS BEGINING MAY 2015.

 COME VISIT US!

-For a list of upcoming information sessions and open house events and instructions on how to RSVP, please click HERE.
+For information pertaining to upcoming information open house events please CLICK HERE.

 Become a Rutgers Graduate Prospect!
 Click here.